 Two or three days of mostly gravel and trail bikepacking, with three stiff climbs and a solid dose of bike pushing in classic adventure territory.

-Based in Wanaka, we’re close to some fantastic bikepacking possibilities.
-We are however, kind of on the edge of the good stuff, not in the middle, so setting out from home (ride to the ride!), inevitably necessitates a bit of road travel.
+Being based in Wanaka, we’re close to some fantastic bikepacking possibilities.
+We are however, kind of on the edge of the good stuff, not in the middle, so setting out from home (ride to the ride!), inevitably involves a bit of road travel.
 This 3 or 4 day route manages to minimise the tarseal by using the great bike trails alongside the Clutha to exit Wanaka, with just a fairly short stretch of road to the turn off into Thomson Gorge Road.

 Thomson Gorge Road provides a great shortcut over rugged tops with some nice camping opportunities, over into the Maniototo, which in turn opens up all kinds of backroad travel options.

 Once over the gorge, the backroads are lovely – mostly very quiet.
 If the timing is right, the Whitehorse Pub provides a welcome refresher, before a short road section leading to the turn off to St Bathans and Falls Dam.
 After the dam, follow your nose – you’ll skirt around a bunch of small fisherman’s huts before picking up a vague double track alongside a fenceline.
 This leads on to the main track up the Manuherikia River towards to old homestead.
 You’ll turn off before the homestead and follow DOC signs heading north up the river.